EberlyODL/phys211/week-1.md

 ## Lesson Objectives for week 1A

 Physics is rocket science!
-By the end of this course you will be able to describe and explain the broad features of rocket motion!
+By the end of this course you will be able to describe and explain the broad features of rocket motion/

-But first, let us start with the beginning.
+But first, we need to describe and analyze motion.
 The lessons objectives for this (half) week are

 LOProc01, LOProc03, LoVec02, LOKin01